Halozyme Therapeutics Inc. (HALO) Shares Decline Despite Market Challenges - News Heater

 HALO’s Market Performance

-HALO’s stock has seen a -1.74% decrease for the week, with a -2.08% drop in the past month and a 0.59% gain in the past quarter.
-The volatility ratio for the week is 4.80%, and the volatility levels for the past 30 days are at 3.41% for Halozyme Therapeutics Inc. The simple moving average for the past 20 days is -1.18% for HALO’s stock, with a 4.37% simple moving average for the past 200 days.
+HALO’s stock has seen a -10.33% decrease for the week, with a -5.65% drop in the past month and a -5.41% fall in the past quarter.
+The volatility ratio for the week is 4.58%, and the volatility levels for the past 30 days are at 3.39% for Halozyme Therapeutics Inc. The simple moving average for the past 20 days is -5.18% for HALO’s stock, with a 0.25% simple moving average for the past 200 days.

 Analysts’ Opinion of HALO